zeh-almeida/mublog/src/posts/curriculum.md

 - Post-graduation degree in Software Engineering by PUC-PR, class of 2018.
 - Bachelor degree in Information Systems by PUC-PR, class of 2014.
+- Certificate of Proficiency in English, Council of Europe level C2, finished in 2010.
 - Experience abroad – Lived in Sterling, Virginia, USA, for 10 months.
 Studied at Park View High School.
 (September of 2008 - July of 2009).

+# Languages

+- Portuguese - Native
+- English – Fluent

 # Professional Experience